navkar/Predictions/README.md

   - Significant collapse of fiat based currencies (Euro / Yen etc)
 * Post-COVID era shall begin in 2024
 * New form of Social media shall be discovered.
 Clear decline of Facebook/Instagram MAU's.
-* Aftermath in USA and asset values will go down.
+* :open_mouth: Aftermath in USA and asset values will go down.
 Housing and Bond markets will collapse.
   - Only Physical Gold/Silver/Copper bar/coins and Bitcoin will work.
   - Goverments will go against individual ownership of homes/land etc. They will come with full force.
   - New definitions of intellectual property ownership.